joepopop/my-data-science-portfolio/README.md

 Another betting simulation on the same matches was run based on arbitrage opportunities.
 The alogrithm took advantage of different odds provided by several bookmakers and bet only when (1/market maximum odds for home + 1/market maximum odds for draw + 1/market maximum odds for away) was less than

+##### Results

 <p align="center">
   <img width="594" alt="image" src="https://user-images.githubusercontent.com/102631336/178603434-d7ee58ee-60cc-47a0-a962-ab1fb9c74599.png">
 </p>

+The table presents all methods that yielded a positive profit in descending order of the number of matches.
+Overall, Nearest Neighbors (A&D) and Random Forest (A&D) are the most preferable choice since they have a good balance of ROI and number of matches.
+For instance, although Random Forest (D) has the highest ROI of 15.66%, 118 games may not be sufficient to prove its validity and not preferable compared to around 430 games the two methods have in terms of diversifying betting risk.
+On the other hand, Arbitrage has the highest number of matches of 2360 but the ROI of 0.95% is too low to make the investment worth it.

 #### [Budget manager](https://joeomatoi.shinyapps.io/budgetmanager/)
 <img width="1266" alt="image" src="https://user-images.githubusercontent.com/102631336/178178483-90db8ec7-bb52-4ec4-a8eb-d90194716bc2.png">